ellereeeee/blog-posts/2018-01-08 The Beginner's Guide to ReactJS part 6.md

   }.bind(this)
 ```

-If for whatever reason you're adverse to using `.bind`, you can use the lexical `this` that are possible with arrow functions.
+While this works, we have to call the `.bind` method everytime we update state.
+You can use the lexical `this` that are possible with arrow functions to workaround this.

 ```
   handleClick = () => {